Circoncision et sexualité : quel impact ?

 Lou ✨

-Hello, it's Lou!
-With a degree in Humanities and Social Sciences, I have been interested in sex topics for a few years.
-After several trainings, notably with sexologist Mathilde Magnien, Passage du Désir reached out to me to create articles on topics related to sex, love, or relationships.
-My credo?
-To open up the conversation on sexual well-being in a light, fun, and caring way. 💜
+Hello, I'm Lou!
+With a degree in Human and Social Sciences, I've been interested in sexology topics for a few years.
+Following several training courses, notably with sexologist Mathilde Magnien, Passage du Désir called on me to put together articles on topics around sex, love and relationships.
+My motto?
+Opening up the conversation about sexual intimate essentials, in a light, fun and caring tone. 💜

 Leave a comment